 As surveys in Belarus continue, we have noted some interesting distinctions in gravestone design between Belarus and neighbouring Ukraine.
 This is partly due to the geological differences between the two countries, with Ukraine possessing rich deposits of lime and sandstone which Belarus does not.
 As such, almost all matzevot in Belarus prior to the second half of the 19th century were constructed from granite.

-Apart from the material used for gravestones, Belarussian matzevot are also interesting in their form.
-Instead of carving out rectangular shape gravestones from the granite, whole boulders were generally installed at the burial sites with the inscription carved out on the smoother side, without any additional ornamentation.
-Likewise, with the limited availability of large granite blocks, most gravestones in Belarus are small, generally about a meter or less in height.
+Belarusian matzevot also differ in their form.
+Instead of carving rectangular gravestones from the granite, whole boulders were generally installed at the burial sites, with their inscriptions carved on the smoother side, without any additional ornamentation.
+Moreover, with the limited availability of large granite blocks in Belarus, the majority of the gravestones are around a metre or less in height.

-Also of note is the use of old granite millstones as matzevot in some cases, attesting to the availability and expense of bringing in additional granite.
+It is also worth noting that old granite millstones often found a second life as matzevot in Belarus, attesting to the scarcity and expense of new granite.